jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.5.0 b2**
+- If you are upgrading from any version then you **MUST** re-add the integration to load the new configuration settings.
+- Hotfix, prevent crash on various message structures.
+    - Notification providing a more RAW json string.
+    - Added IMEI generation to create unique IMEIs.
+(FCM may be linked to IMEI as well - TBC)
+- Pulled 1.5.0 b1 due to large issue

 **Version 1.5.0 b1**

 - If you are upgrading from  1.4.x or earlier then you **MUST** re-add the integration to load the new configuration settings.